 Section 6.
-Native Shrubbery and Plants.
+Protected Native Plants and Specimen Trees.

-- (1) It shall be the policy of the City of Sky Valley that native shrubbery and plants such as mountain laurel, rhododendron, native azaleas, rare wildflowers, ferns, etc. shall be preserved insofar as practical and reasonable in order to retard surface runoff and soil erosion, and to protect their native species. - (2) The removal of native shrubbery and plants shall be prohibited except as follows: - (a) With a permit as necessary for placing public roads, utilities, structures and parking areas; or
+- (1) It shall be the policy of the City of Sky Valley that native plants and specimen trees shall be preserved insofar as practical and reasonable in order to retard surface runoff and soil erosion, protect their native species, and preserve their historical value. - (2) Native Plants shall include all Mountain Laurel, Rhododendron, native Azaleas and native Dogwoods irrespective of size. - (3) Specimen Trees shall include large hardwood or softwood trees with a DBH of 24" or more and small flowering trees such as Redbud and Sourwood with DBH of 10" or more. - (4) The removal of native plants and specimen trees may be permitted on a limited basis as follows: - (a) With a permit as necessary for placing public roads, utilities, structures and parking areas; or - (b) With a permit for minimal selective cutting of native plants or specimen trees.

-- (b) With a permit for minimal selective cutting of native shrubbery and plants.
-Selective removal permits will be evaluated based on the following criteria: - 1.
-How removal will impact erosion in the area; - 2.
-How removal will impact water runoff; - 3.
-The density of native plants and shrubs on the lot; - 4.
-The contribution of the native plants and shrubs to the natural beauty of the area; - The necessity, or lack thereof, to remove the native plants to allow reasonable economic use and enjoyment of the property; - The impact of any native plants on historically designated property or adjacent right-of-way; - 7.
-The buffer left between the adjoining property owner and the road right-of-way.
+Selective removal permits will be evaluated based on the following criteria:

+- 1. Overall condition of tree or plant; - 2.
+How removal will impact erosion in the area; - 3.
+How removal will impact water runoff; - 4.
+The density of native plants or specimen trees on the lot; - 5.
+The contribution of the native plants or specimen tree to the natural beauty of the area; - 6.
+The necessity, or lack thereof, to remove the native plants or specimen tree to allow reasonable economic use and enjoyment of the property; - 7.
+The impact of any native plants or specimen tree on historically designated property or adjacent right-of-way; - 8.
+The buffer left between the adjoining property owner and the road right-ofway. - (c) Approval of a permit for minimal selective cutting of native plants or specimen trees will require mitigation pursuant to Sections 5(2) and 5(3) above.